-Objectives: The aim of this study was to comprehensively investigate the phytochemical composition, including essential oils, fatty acids, and phenolic constituents, and to evaluate the antioxidant and $\alpha$ -amylase inhibitory activities of Scabiosa pseudograminifolia Hub.-Mor.
-(Caprifoliaceae), an endemic species growing in Sivas province of Türkiye.
-The plant materials were processed to obtain essential oils, and n-hexane, methanol, and aqueous extracts for chemical and biological evaluations.
+Objectives: This investigation involved a detailed study of the phytochemical composition and biological properties of the endemic species Scabiosa pseudograminifolia Hub.-Mor.
+(Caprifoliaceae) growing in Sivas province of Türkiye.
+The plant materials were used to obtain essential oils as well as n-hexane, methanol, aqueous extracts, and fatty acids.